langtern/chinese_COCO-CN/README.md

 # chinese_COCO-CN

 This is a subset of the [COCO dataset](https://cocodataset.org/#home) images.
-The original license of the images included here was originally CC-BY 2.0 or CC-BY-SA 2.0.
+The original license of the images included here was originally CC-BY 2.0 or CC-BY-SA 2.0 or there were no known copyright restrictions for it.
 This repository as a whole is licensed under CC-BY-SA 2.0.
 The attribution information of the image files can by found in file `ATTRIBUTION`.